a-b-street/abstreet/docs/dev.md

 - `convert_osm`: extract useful data from OpenStreetMap and other data sources, emit intermediate map format
-- `gtfs`: simple library to just extract coordinates of bus stops
 - `kml`: extract shapes from KML shapefiles
 - `map_model`: the final representation of the map, also conversion from the intermediate map format into the final format